andrew/ultimate-awesome/README.md

 - [feature-extraction](https://github.com/mlpapers/feature-extraction) - Awesome papers on Feature Extraction (Dimensionality Reduction).
 - [awesome-autonolas](https://github.com/N0xMare/awesome-autonolas) - The Autonolas Encyclopedia.
 - [awesome-language-learning](https://github.com/nachologic/awesome-language-learning) - A curated list of incredible resources for learning and mastering new languages.
+- [awesome-ember](https://github.com/nullvoxpopuli/awesome-ember) - An up to date collection of awesome ember projects, for quickly navigating the ecosystem.
 - [awesome-opensearch-ai](https://github.com/o19s/awesome-opensearch-ai) - An awesome list of all things related to AI and the OpenSearch Project.
 - [awesome-binary-analysis](https://github.com/open-crs/awesome-binary-analysis) - List of helpful binary analysis tools and research materials.
 - [my-mac-os](https://github.com/pierrechls/my-mac-os) - 💻  A list of applications and various tools that make my macOS experience even more amazing.